Mingus at the Bohemia

-Mingus at the Bohemia is a live album by Charles Mingus that was recorded at Café Bohemia in New York City on December 23, 1955.
-It was released in August 1956.
+Mingus at the Bohemia is a live album by the jazz composer and bassist Charles Mingus.
+It was released in August 1956 through Mingus's own label Debut Records.
+It was recorded at Café Bohemia in New York City on December 23, 1955.
 Max Roach makes a guest appearance on one track.
 Other recordings from the same performance were released in 1964 under the title The Charles Mingus Quintet & Max Roach.

 Mingus at the Bohemia has also been released under the title Chazz! and credited to The Charles Mingus Quintet.

 Reception

 Allmusic awarded the album 4.5 stars, citing Mingus' standout bass playing and noting that "this is the first Mingus recording to feature mostly his own compositions."